jesseburstrom/client_system/README.md

 ## Flutter

+The project is built using Flutter which in turn uses the dart programming language.

+For C# programmers an intuitive analogy would bee:

+C# is to dart as C++ is to C#

+The C# language is clearly a 'simplified' version of C++ as dart is a 'simplified' version of C# but with tons of similarities.

+This is good news if one is already used to ASP .NET developement and want to have a frontend client with similar syntax and design.

+##

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: